-To seek his usual evening prev.
+To seek his usual evening prey.

-Now, after listening for a while, Forth issues Master Rüfteseil; And when he sees his struggling prize, Forth to the village inn he hies, And cries to all assembled there: "A Bear is caught!
-A Bear!
-A Bear!" -Straight hurried forth a sturdy band, Arm'd with whatever comes to hand; This takes a flail, and that a rake, One grasps a club, the next a stake: -In short - each takes what he can find, Nor do the women stay behind.
-The Parson, and the Sexton too, Appear in arms, with much ado; The Parson's cook, Dame Bitte hight, Arm'd with her distaff seeks the fight; And all rush forth, what'er betide, To curry hapless Bruno's hide.
+Now, after listening for a while, Forth issues Master Rüftefeil; And when he sees his struggling prize, Forth to the village inn he hies, And cries to all assembled there: Straight hurried forth a sturdy band, Arm'd with whatever comes to hand; This takes a flail, and that a rake.
+One grasps a club, the next a stake: ----In short - each takes what he can find.
+Nor do the women stay behind.
+The Parson, and the Sexton too, Appear in arms, with much ado; The Parson's cook, Dame Jütte hight, Arm'd with her distaff seeks the fight; And all rush forth, what'er betide, To curry hapless frung's hide.

-The captive heard the gathering rout,

-And strain'd each sinew to get out,

-With desperate force his head he reft

-From out the closely griping cleft;
+The captive heard the gathering rout, And strain'd each sinew to get out, With desperate force his head he reft From out the closely griping cleft;

-But left the skin behind:

-And never sure a luckless wight,